How to Become a Blockchain Developer (Concepts and Skills)

 As a blockchain developer, you're also going to need to understand the role "gas" plays in the Ethereum ecosystem.

-Although Ethereum is incredibly popular, gas fees can often be incredibly cost prohibitive.
 As a user, knowing how to save on gas fees is better for your crypto portfolio.
 Working towards making gas more cost friendly while also supporting miners fairly, is a priority for many developers in the crypto space.

 How do you connect with the blockchain developer community?